ot4i/amqp-client-connector/README.md

 # amqp-client-connector
-AMQP and MQ Light connector and nodes for IBM Integration Bus
+AMQP and IBM MQ Light connector and nodes for IBM Integration Bus